nothings/stb/docs/other_libs.md

 For the API column, "C" means C only, "C++" means C++ only, and "C/C++C**" means C/C++ usable from either; even if a library includes a .cpp file it may be usable from C if the header has the appropriate 'extern "C"' usage, and likewise even if a library includes a .c file it may be usable from C++ for the same reason.
-(As of this writing, the API is unknown for many libraries, and the benefit of the doubt is given for boldfacing.)

 category          | library                                                               | license              | API |files| description
 ----------------- | --------------------------------------------------------------------- |:--------------------:|:---:|:---:| -----------